radeeyate/goose/README.md

 For example, you could use `{{ .meta.title }}` to retrieve the document's title.
 You can use `{{ from index .meta.title }}` to retrieve the title of a file named `index.md`.
 This supports directory traversal, so you could do something like `{{ from ../index .meta.title }}` or `{{ from blogs/firstblog .meta.tags }}`

 If a `title` variable is found in the front matter of a Markdown file, it is automatically inserted into the document's `<head>`.

+## License

+goose is open-sourced under the MIT license.